ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ### Uplink speed
 {: #vs_orderinginstances-uplink}

-The following options are provided for uplink speed:
+The following options are provided for the uplink speed:
-* 10 GB: this option is selected by default.
+* 10 Gb - This option is selected by default.
-* 25 GB: this option is available only when the vSphere cluster meets the following requirements:
+* 25 Gb - This option is available only when the vSphere cluster meets the following requirements:
    * The vSphere version is 6.7u3.
    * The bare metal server is Cascade Lake.
-   * The data center is DAL10 or WDC04.
+   * The data center is **Dallas 10** or **Washington DC 04**.

 ### VLANs
 {: #vs_orderinginstances-vlans}